cloudqubes/number-crunch-2/README.md

 # Cube-root

-Return the cube root of a number.
+The `cube-root` micro-service returns the cube root of a number.

 URL endpoint: `/cube-root/<number>`